aaronchong888/Amazon-SageMaker-Canvas-Workshop-Chinese/1-marketing/README.md

 For the sake of this lab, we will go forward with Option 1.

+> **Warning**
-::alert[Note that training a model with **Standard Build** is necessary to share the model with a Data Scientist with the SageMaker Studio integration. **Predictions** do not require the full build, however they can lack in performances with respect to a fully-trained model.]{type=warning}
+> Note that training a model with **Standard Build** is necessary to share the model with a Data Scientist with the SageMaker Studio integration. **Predictions** do not require the full build, however they can lack in performances with respect to a fully-trained model.

 <br>